Rmalavally/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 explicitly recorded and should only be used to get elapsed time for that specific launch.

 Events used across multiple dispatches, for example, start and stop events from different *hipExtLaunchKernelGGL/hipExtLaunchKernel* calls, are treated as invalid unrecorded events.
-In such scenarios, HIP will display the error *â€œhipErrorInvalidHandleâ€* from *hipEventElapsedTime*.
+In such scenarios, HIP will display the error *hipErrorInvalidHandle* from *hipEventElapsedTime*.

 For more details, refer to the HIP API Guide at